microsoft/fhir-starter/quickstarts/README.md

 ## Step 1 - Initial deployment

-Select or fill in the parameter values.
+1. Select or fill in the parameter values (see image below).

-The **Deployment Prefix** is your choice and will be used as a prefix for all created resources ("trn05" is shown as an example).
++ Enter a **Deployment Prefix** of your choosing.
+This will be used as a prefix for all created resources ("trn05" is shown as an example).

-Make sure to select the "true" values as shown.
++ Make sure to select the "true" values as shown.

-Click **Review + create** when ready, and then click **Create** on the next page.
+2. Click **Review + create** when ready, and then click **Create** on the next page.

 <img src="./images/ARM_template_config2.png" height="420">